 - Please keep conversations low when you arrive and leave as other students may be relaxing or meditating.
 We want to create a space of healing, quiet, and relaxation as well as one of friendship.

 - Come with an empty stomach.
 Yoga is best practiced three hours after a meal.

 - Tell your teacher about any injuries or special health conditions before class.
 This will help the teacher make suggestions to make your practice safer and more enjoyable.

-- Bring your own yoga mat to class for hygienic and energetic reasons.
-Several mat styles are available to enhance your practice.
+- Bring your own yoga mat to class, several mat styles are available to enhance your practice.
 Rental mats are available at $1 per use and mat cleaner is supplied for you to wipe the mat after class.
 If you perspire during class, please bring a towel.
 Please do not use studio blankets without a towel if you are perspiring.
-HOT YOGA students MUST bring your own towel & water.

 The Spirit of Yoga embraces the qualities of compassion, awareness and respect.
 In this attitude of awareness, we ask that you …